 How to get there?

-Phnom Samphou (Killing Caves, Temple, Bat Caves)
+Phnom Samphou (Killing Caves, Temple, Bat Caves, Battambang)

-Opening times: the act of the bats takes place after sunset, so it is best to arrive around 05.30pm to find a good spot.
+Opening times: the act of the bats takes place after sunset, so it is best to arrive around 05.30 pm to find a good spot.

 How to get there?

 These three sights are located around 12 km outside of the city center.
-The easiest way to get there is by tuk tuk or motorcycle.
+The easiest way to get there is by tuk-tuk or motorcycle.
 You can get up to the foot of the mountain.
 But you gotta walk up yourself!
 (There are tours that will drive you up in a van though)

 Walking upwards a bit from the Killing Caves you will already find the top of the mountain and a beautiful temple.
 Don’t get discouraged by the view from below as the mountain can seem quite impressive.
-But to be honest, the way up was way easier and faster than it might seem like.
+But to be honest, the way up was way easier and faster than it might seem.

-Besides a terrific panorama over Battambang you will find mainly one thing here: monkeys and monks.
+Besides a terrific panorama over Battambang, you will find mainly one thing here: monkeys and monks.

 The monkeys are used to humans (probably even too much) and that’s why they’re not shy at all.
-On the contrary, if they assume you might carry food with you (especially if you are carrying a plastic bag with you) to will start to approach trying to steal whatever they can reach.
+On the contrary, if they assume you might carry food with you (especially if you are carrying a plastic bag with you) they will start to approach trying to steal whatever they can reach.

-The Bat Cave
+The Bat Cave Battambang

 As soon as the sun goes down the hungry nocturnal bats will wake up to go hunting.
 An absolutely unique experience.
 Thousands of bats are leaving their cave at the same time.

-So just put down your camera for a while and enjoy with your own eyes instead.
+So, just put down your camera for a while and enjoy with your own eyes instead.

 Wat Damrey, Wat Kandal, Wat Bovil, Wat Bo Knong, Elephant temple

-On our last day in Battambang we decided to visit the non-touristic temples in our area that we’ve found on Google Maps.
+On our last day in Battambang, we decided to visit the non-touristic temples in our area that we’ve found on Google Maps.
 Simply discovering the “real life” besides tourist crowds.

-The non touristic temples just had this peaceful tranquil area.
+The nontouristic temples just had this peaceful tranquil area.
 Exactly what we were looking for after the exhausting last day of sightseeing.

-Have you ever been to Battambang.
+Have you ever been to Battambang?
 What did you like the most?
 And if not what are you interested in?
 Let me know in the comments below.